zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/oda-lab/oda-labguide.md

 ### Create The Channel

-1. Lets start by creating a channel.
+1. Let's start by creating a channel.
 Login into your Oracle Digital Assistant Console, click on the **General Menu**, select **Development**, and then **Channels**.
 <br>![](media/oda_channel_1.png)

-1. Click on the **General Menu** again to close the side menu and then **+Channel** to add a new channel.
+2. Click on the **General Menu** again to close the side menu and then **+Channel** to add a new channel.
 <br>![](media/oda_channel_2.png)

-1. Give the channel a name, a description, select channel type `Oracle Web`, in `Allow Domains` enter * and for the purpose of this lab disable `Cliente Authentication Enabled`.
+3. Give the channel a name, a description, select channel type `Oracle Web`, in `Allow Domains` enter `*` and for the purpose of this lab disable `Cliente Authentication Enabled`.
 <br>![](media/oda_channel_3.png)

 4. Make sure the **Route To** is set and the **Channel Enabled** is enabled.
 <br>![](media/oda_channel_4a.png)

-1. Copy the `Channel Id` and the `URI` to a notepad.
+5. Copy the `Channel Id` and the `URI` to a notepad.
 We will use it for the WebApp configuration.
 <br>![](media/oda_channel_4.png)

 ### Create The VBCS Web App

-1. Now login into Visual Builder Cloud Service and create a new WebApp
+1. Now login into Visual Builder Cloud Service and create a new WebApp on a separate project.
 <br>![](./media/oda_channel_5.png)

-1. Select the app name at the root level and click on the code snippet, delete the content from the file and copy the code from the sample file [Index.html](../files/index.html)
+2. Select the app name at the root level and click on the code snippet, delete the content from the file and copy the code from the sample file [Index.html](../files/index.html)
 <br>![](./media/oda_channel_7.png)

-1. Fill the `URI` and `YOUR CHANNEL` variables with the information copied on step 4
+3. Fill the `URI` and `YOUR CHANNEL` variables with the information copied on step 4
 <br>![](./media/oda_channel_8.png)

-1. Download the ODA Web SDK script files [script.zip](../files/scripts.zip) to your laptop.
+4. Download the ODA Web SDK script files [script.zip](../files/scripts.zip) to your laptop.
 You can download the latest version of the SDK from [Oracle Digital Assistant (ODA) and Oracle Mobile Cloud (OMC) Downloads](https://www.oracle.com/downloads/cloud/amce-downloads.html).

-2. Right click on **Resource**  and select **Import**
+5. Right click on **Resource**  and select **Import**
 <br>![](./media/oda_channel_9.png)

-1. Drag or search the scripts zip file downloaded in the previous step.
+6. Drag or search the scripts zip file downloaded in the previous step.
 <br>![](./media/oda_channel_10.png)

-1. Click on the + option next to **css** under **Resources**, and add a new page.
+7. Click on the + option next to **css** under **Resources**, and add a new page.
 <br>![](./media/oda_channel_11.png)

-1. Name it `style.css`
+8. Name it `style.css`
 <br>![](./media/oda_channel_12.png)

-1. Select the new `style.css` page and copy the content from [style.css](../files/style.css)
+9. Select the new `style.css` page and copy the content from [style.css](../files/style.css)
 <br>![](./media/oda_channel_13.png)

-14. Now it is time to test your new app, click the play button locate at the top right of your screen.
+10. Now it is time to test your new app, click the play button locate at the top right of your screen.
 <br>![](./media/oda_channel_14.png)

-1. You should see the web app screen with the skill icon at the bottom right. *Note: The chatbot's default behavior is to popup as the webpage load.
+11. You should see the web app screen with the skill icon at the bottom right. *Note: The chatbot's default behavior is to popup as the webpage load.
 If it's not active, click on the chatbot icon to initiate the test.
 <br>![](./media/oda_channel_15.png)
 <br>![](./media/oda_channel_15_b.png)

-2. Type `I want a pizza` and press enter.
+12. Type `I want a pizza` and press enter.
 You will experience the same behavior in testing the Digital Assistant that you had created earlier.
 <br>![](./media/oda_channel_16.png)

-1. Finally, Let's use one of the message created during the training process. type the message `Dude, can you get me the biggest hot and spicy pizza you can make at noon` and press enter.
+13. Finally, Let's use one of the message created during the training process. type the message `Dude, can you get me the biggest hot and spicy pizza you can make at noon` and press enter.
 You will immediately presented with the results of the order.
 <br>![](./media/oda_channel_17.png)

 <br>